jzhao234/expense-tracker/README.md

+## Intro
+- This is an expense tracker with the purpose of primarily helping you log your cash transactions.
+- With the use of handy buttons to easily add a transaction I hope to streamline the process.
+- This is all to keep the user accountable so that they're able to accurately track their expenses

 ## Getting Started

-Download the files from this repository
+Download the files from this repository and open the repository

-Make sure you have node.js downloaded
+First make sure you have node.js downloaded
 ```
 node -v
 ```